 - August 22: The Medium is the Message – An assessment of virtual political conventions and why they aren’t different or special.

 - August 5: Science Minds Matter; President Trump is Coming Around – A review of political and media outlets I routinely reach out to with my science-based assessments.

 - August 2: University of Washington Professor Responds to Dr. Dolin’s Critic of Their COVID Model – After a UW Professor complains about my unfair attacks on his university’s COVID model, I respond.

 - July 31: Dolin COVID Model Outperforms Academic and Government Models; Again – An analysis of the highly inaccurate big-three COVID models versus the always accurate Dolin model for the month of July with August projections.

-- July 25: CDC Confirms Dr. Dolin’s Analysis: The Coronavirus Epidemic Is Over – Determining how the end of an epidemic is determined, and how my bold June 7th declaration has been confirmed by the CDC.
+- July 25: CDC Confirms Dr. Dolin’s Analysis: The Coronavirus Epidemic Is Over – Explaining how the end of an epidemic is determined, and how my bold June 7th declaration has been confirmed by the CDC.